 and adaptation.
 No account of the universe in its totality can be final which leaves these forms of consciousness disregarded."

-appears to man as it is—infinite."
-To normal waking consciousness things are the strictly finite and insulated
+cleansed, "everything appears to man as it is—infinite."
+To normal waking consciousness things are the strictly

-the mind which uses language to take the mystery out of Reality] mis-shapes the beauteous forms of things: we murder to dissect."
+part of the mind which uses language to take the mystery out of Reality] mis-shapes the beauteous forms of things: we murder

+to dissect."
 Needless to say, we cannot get along without our meddling intellect.
 Verbalized conceptual thinking is indispensable.
-But

 so often) they are used badly, they mis-shape our lives by rationalizing ancient stupidities, by instigating mass murder,

 persecution and the playing of all the other fantastically ugly tricks that make the angels weep.
 Wise nonverbal passiveness

 is an antidote to unwise verbal activity and a necessary corrective to wise verbal activity.
 Verbalized concepts about experience

 need to be supplemented by direct, unmediated acquaintance with events as they present themselves to us.